High-contrast random systems of PDEs: homogenisation and spectral theory: Main results

 \section{Main results}

 In this section we summarise, for the convenience of the reader, the main results of our paper.

 \

-Theorem~\ref{thm 3.3} establishes that the family of operators $\A^\epsilon$ converges, as $\epsilon\to 0$, to a limiting operator $\A^\mathrm{hom}$ (see Definition~\ref{definition Ahom, A1, A0}).
+Theorem~\ref{thm 3.3} establishes that the family of operators $\A^\epsilon$ converges (that is, their resolvents converge in the sense of weak/strong stochastic two-scale convergence), as $\epsilon\to 0$, to a limiting operator $\A^\mathrm{hom}$ (see Definition~\ref{definition Ahom, A1, A0}).
 Our \textbf{first main result} is Theorem~\ref{propositon spectrum Ahom}, which characterises the spectrum of the limiting operator $\A^\mathrm{hom}$.
 The latter is comprised of two parts: the micro-resonances --- i.e., the spectrum of a microscopic limiting operator $\A_0$ --- and the nonnegative real numbers $\lambda$ for which the \emph{matrix} function $\bbeta(\lambda)$ \eqref{beta matrix} has at least one nonnegative eigenvalue.
+Furthermore, as a consequence of the above convergence result, $\sigma(\mathcal{A}^\hom)$ is contained in the limiting spectrum $\lim_{\epsilon\to0}\sigma(\A^\epsilon)$ (Corollary~\ref{c 4.12}).

 \